titu1994/keras-one-cycle/README.md

 </centre>

 It is best to search a range of regularization strength between 1e-3 to 1e-7 first, and then fine-search the region that provided the best overall plot.

-Some notes :

-- It is better to supply the `validation_data` here.
-- The plot will be very noisy, so if you wish, can use a larger value of `loss_smoothing_beta` (such as `0.99` or `0.995`)
-- The actual curve values doesnt matter as much as what is overall curve movement.
-Choose the value which is more steady and tries to get the lowest value even at large learning rates.

 ## Training with `OneCycleLR`
 Once we find the maximum learning rate, we can then move onto using the `OneCycleLR` callback with SGD to train our model.